JaviAZ/DQS/Readme.txt

           list of tutees and also in the tutor() method.
 However, it reads "The other members of your tutor group are:" which doesn't make sense if it's used in the tutor() method.
 	- random layout changes
+	-can generate groups whenever, regardless of preexisting data

 Fixed:
 	-tutor can be added with the same ID of an old tutor, overwritting it.
 Make the program create the ID instead of the user - issue also applies to editting preexisting tutors